microsoft/finops-toolkit/docs/README.md

 ---

-The FinOps toolkit is a collection of customizable Azure Resource Manager (ARM) templates used to deploy FinOps solutions that automate and extend native Microsoft Cloud capabilities.
+The FinOps toolkit is a collection of customizable scripts and Azure Resource Manager (ARM) templates used to deploy and manage FinOps solutions that automate and extend native Microsoft Cloud capabilities.
 This includes:

 - Starter kits that help you get up and running with Cost Management.
 - Automation scripts to streamline cost management and optimization at scale.